cooperative-computing-lab/makeflow-examples/lifemapper/README.md

 enough points) and projections under different climate scenarios.
 The workflow is comprised of a large number of independent taxa (pictured).

+This example requires Java.
+It may be installed or available through your system's package manager.
+You can also download Java [here](https://java.com/en/download/manual.jsp).

 ## Small Example

 This example processes a small dataset and only one model/projection scenario with 183 rules in the workflow.